-We have audited the accompanying statement of financial position of Skoll Foundation ("Foundation") as of June 30, 2006 and the related statements of activities and cash flows for the year then ended.
+We have audited the accompanying statements of financial position of Skoll Foundation (the "Foundation") as of June 30, 2007 and 2006, and the related statements of activities and cash flows for the years then ended.
 These financial statements are the responsibility of the Foundation's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.